 See International Students

 1511 Homiletics I

-In consultation with the Registrar, students may choose from any of the remaining courses for which they qualify.
+In consultation with the Dean of Students, students may choose from any of the remaining courses for which they qualify.
 A balanced curriculum is desired, while taking into account the gifts of the students and goals for eventual work in the churches.
 It should be noted that all courses taught in the M.Div. program are not necessarily available for B.Th. students.

 In order to graduate, the student must accumulate a total of at least 85 credits, with a minimum of 10 credits in each of the five departments.